suggap

 Plot

-In February 1929, in Prohibition-era Chicago, Joe is a jazz saxophone player and an irresponsible, impulsive ladies' man; his anxious friend Jerry is a jazz double bass player.
-They work in a speakeasy owned by gangster "Spats" Colombo.
+In Prohibition-era Chicago, Joe is a jazz saxophone player and an irresponsible, impulsive gambler and ladies' man; Jerry, his anxious friend, is a jazz double bass player.
+They work in a speakeasy owned by local Mafia boss "Spats" Colombo.
 Tipped off by informant "Toothpick" Charlie, the police raid the joint.
-Joe and Jerry escape, but later accidentally witness Spats and his henchmen gunning down "Toothpick" and his gang in revenge, which was inspired by the real-life Saint Valentine's Day Massacre.
+Joe and Jerry escape, but accidentally witness Spats and his henchmen gunning down Toothpick and his gang in revenge (an incident inspired by the Saint Valentine's Day Massacre).
 Spats and his gang see them as they flee.
-Broke, terrified, and desperate to get out of town, Joe and Jerry disguise themselves as women named Josephine and Daphne so they can join Sweet Sue and her Society Syncopators, an all-female band headed by train to Miami.
-On the train, Joe and Jerry befriend Sugar Kane, the band's vocalist and ukulele player.
+Broke, terrified, and desperate to leave Chicago, Joe and Jerry disguise themselves as women named Josephine and Daphne so they can join Sweet Sue and her Society Syncopators, an all-female band headed to Miami by train.
+On the train, they befriend Sugar Kane, the band's vocalist and ukulele player.

 Awards